 Patch Any Bugs (Unofficial Skyrim Patch)

 Given that Skyrim runs on the Creation Engine, a modified version of Gamebryo prone to just as many bugs and glitches as we’ve come to expect from Bethesda’s games, you’re going to want to install a patch to avoid any issues down the road.
-While Bethesda has rolled out a large number updates over the years, there are some bugs still present in the game.
+While Bethesda has rolled out a large number of updates over the years, there are some bugs still present in the game.

 Better User Interface (SkyUI)

 A lot of players may be put off by the look and feel of vanilla Skyrim’s clunky UI.
 While several mods replace the stock UI, the one we’re recommending is SkyUI, which streamlines the game’s inventory management system and makes things more convenient for the player.

 The mod supports full-text search as well as the ability to sort and extend various columns of data.
 If you don’t mind doing a bit of tinkering, you can fully customize SkyUI to look and function exactly how you want, which is what modding is all about after all.